blueocean92/deep_constrained_clustering/readme.md

-# Code for ICML'19 submission: Deep Constrained Clustering - Algorithms and Advances
+# A Framework for Deep Constrained Clustering - Algorithms and Advances

 ## Installation